cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 ## Configuring The Quanta Span

 **Important Note**: Riak TS 1.5 has a bug that causes it to ignore the riak_kv.query.timeseries.max_quanta_span setting.
 The max quanta span is set to 1000 and cannot be changed.
-The following documentation describes how to update the setting in

 The maximum quanta that can be spanned in a query can be configured in the ``` riak.conf ``` file by setting the ``` riak_kv.query.timeseries.max_quanta_span ``` parameter as shown below: